thomas2110781014/aws-cloudinit-ssoapt-rest-app/README.md

 ```

 After applying, you will see the public DNS address of the service.
-Navigate to this address via HTTP/HTTPS!
+Wait until it's finished installing and navigate to this address via HTTP/HTTPS!

 On port 8000 you can experiment with the backend REST API.